xsduan/conniebot/CONTRIBUTING.md

 ## style

-the formatting rules can be found in the [tslint config]. please run `npm run fix` to lint all the files before committing.
+the formatting rules can be found in the [eslint config]. please run `npm run fix` to lint all the files before committing.

 keep names short but not too vague. this isn't really a hard limit so it's